Get stories and expert advice on all things related to college and parenting.

 Your student can also check online internship databases like Internships.com, Wayup.com and YouTern.com.
 Many companies post internship opportunities on LinkedIn as well — and if your student doesn't have a LinkedIn account yet, now’s the time to create one!

 An internship complements your student’s classroom learning while giving them valuable work experience.
 But there are other reasons your student should strongly consider adding an internship to their college credentials.
 According to a 2019 Internship and Co-op Report conducted by the National Association of Colleges and Employers (NACE), "Employers had success converting their interns from the Class of 2018 into full-time, entry-level hires.
 The conversion rate for this group of interns is 56.1 percent, which is more than 10 percent higher than last year."

 Simply put: internships often lead to an offer for a full-time job after graduation.

 Parents today are more involved in their students’ lives than ever before.
 We need to recognize the fine line between providing encouragement and advice and inappropriate involvement.
 Developing good internship and job search skills is an important part of a student’s progress toward independence.

-Your key role in this process is to serve as a mentor or advisor, offering guidance but allowing your student to take the lead.
-It’s certainly appropriate to proofread resumes and cover letters, share internship prospects you find or hear about, and discuss their career and professional goals.
+Your key role in this process is to serve as an advisor, offering guidance but allowing your student to take the lead.
+It’s appropriate to proofread resumes and cover letters, share internship prospects you find or hear about, and discuss their career and professional goals.
 Do not under any circumstances compose their resume and cover letter, apply for an internship on their behalf, or follow up on communication with a potential employer.

 You can also be a cheerleader when (not if) your student encounters disappointment while applying for internships.
 They may need to apply for 10 or 12 before landing one!